MariiaGulkova/Thesis-blog/Process/FirstSteps.md

 ### Samples

-Prompt - "imagine soviet union propagandist, 1987, winter, I was on rearmament, we were at the stage of combat alignment, I was the commander of a separate anti-aircraft-missile division.
+Prompt - "imagine I`m soviet union propagandist, 1987, winter, I was on rearmament, we were at the stage of combat alignment, I was the commander of a separate anti-aircraft-missile division.
 It's minus 35 outside, it's night.
 There is a preparation for night fighting."

 Free Ai image generator